 The Blessed One said: "Bhaishajya-séna, on this very day, these young beings will be seated inside these towering palaces and will then attain a clear realization of the Dharma.
 On this very day, they will bring about the completion of all the virtuous dharmas.
 Today they will beat the great Dharma drum.
 Today many classes of devas will be made to attain a direct realization of the Dharma.
 Even many sentient beings of the hell realm dwelling in wrong realms, having heard the teaching of the Tathágata's wisdom, will overcome cyclic existence and be victorious.
-At that time all 90,000 million old beings will attain the fruit of streamentry, and they will all become endowed with the Dharma, too.
+At that time all 90,000 million old beings will attain the fruit of stream-entry, and they will all become endowed with the Dharma, too.
 Bhaishajya-séna, they will all completely cast away all sufferings.
+Bhaishajya-séna, they will all accomplish the viewing of the Tathágata.
 Bhaishajya-séna, they will all become endowed with the sound of the great Dharma.
 Bhaishajya-séna, look in the four directions."